1-Platform/one-platform/packages/documentation-spa/docs/apps/hosted/research-repository/research-repository-spa.md

 ### Introduction

-Analyst Papers is a simple application that allows users to search through all the Analyst Materials stored in the PNT Portal and Google Drive.
+Research Repository is a simple application that allows users to search through all the Analyst Materials stored in the PNT Portal and Google Drive.
 It provides full text search along with citation functionality.

 ### Supported Features